 Cost £295 inclusive of up to 20 delegate packs (more can be purchased at £3.50 each), travel costs extra, £100 deposit required to secure your booking.

 Note: The church will be required to provide the venue and refreshments.

-Workshops are available to book on the second Saturday of the month.
 Please contact Dawn Holmes using the form below to check availability.

 Enquiries to Dawn Holmes